zeuxisoo/php-slimork/README.md

-# Slim - Simple Work
+# Slimork

-A small skeleton application integrated slim and some packages
+A smallest skeleton application integrated slim and some packages

-## Installation

-This branch is for slim 3.
-For slim 2, please use the `1.x` branch!